-Imperium is an artisan studio based in a small historic town in Ellicott City MD.
-We have a workshop and retail store on the main street where we showcase our razors.
-Every Imperium razor is made by hand from select woods.
-We are proud to make our razors in the USA and to continue the hard working traditions of our Mill Town roots.
+Imperium is an artisan studio based in the Historic Clipper Mills of Baltimore.
+Every Imperium razor is made from premium hardwoods by a skilled woodworker who carefully selects , shapes, finishes, assembles, and inspects each piece from start to finish.
+We are proud to make our razors in the USA and to continue the hard working traditions of our proud Mill Town.

 Cocobolo is a tropical hardwood of the tree Dalbergia retusa from Central America.
 Only the heartwood is used: this is typically orange or reddish-brown in color, often with a figuring of darker irregular traces weaving through the wood.
 The sapwood (not often used) is a creamy yellow, with a sharp boundary with the heartwood.
 The heartwood is known to change color after being cut, lending to its appeal.